ahmohamed/NetPathMiner/README.md

 [![Travis-CI Build Status](https://travis-ci.org/ahmohamed/NetPathMiner.svg?branch=master)](https://travis-ci.org/ahmohamed/NetPathMiner)

-NetPathMiner implements a flexible module-based process flow for network path mining and visualization, which can be fully inte-grated with user-customized functions.
+NetPathMiner implements a flexible module-based process flow for network path mining and visualization, which can be fully integrated with user-customized functions.
 It supports construction of various types of genome scale networks from three different pathway file formats, enabling its utility to most common pathway databases.
 In addition, NetPathMiner provides different visualization techniques to facilitate the analysis of even